ooatamelbug/e-commerce-task-app/README.md

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

+This project about api order app for create store and show products and make orders

 ## Getting Started

 Getting up and running is as easy as 1, 2, 3.